delinzhao/delinzhao.github.io/_pages/about.md

 * I am a 2+2 student of Australian National University (ANU) and Northwestern Polytechnical University (NPU).
 My program in ANU is Bachelor of Advanced Computing (Honours) and my major in NPU is Software Engineering.
 <br>
 * I started learning computer programming when I was a junior middle school student.
 I like programming!
-I am familiar with C++, Python and Pascal.
+I am proficient with C++, Python and Pascal.
 I have used them to take many programming contests.
 I can also use Matlab, Java and R by doing some course works.
 <br>
 * My research interest is in Computer Vision (CV) and Natural Language Processing (NLP).
 <br>